wayne676/My_Notes/Go/Course_02/Interface.md

 * No need to state it explicitly

 ## Interface Values
-1. Can be treated like other values
+1. Interface can be treated like other values
-* Assigned to variables
+* Interface can be assigned to variables
-* Passed, returned
+* Interface can be passed, returned
 2. Interface values have two components
 * dynamic type
 * dynamic value